 \subsection{Image registration}

-Image registration is the task of applying a spatial transformation to one image (a target) to bring it into correspondence with another image (an atlas).
-Among other applications, this technique is used in brain image processing to make comparisons across populations of images.
-Different models of deformation have been used in both classical \cite{klein2009evaluation} and deep learning settings \cite{yang2017quicksilver, balakrishnan2019voxelmorph, hoffmann2021synthmorph}, but for here we use a 12 parameter affine transformation in 3D.
-Equivariant networks have been used for feature matching in 2D images for bioimages \cite{wang2024rotir} or natural images \cite{bokman2022case}, and for 3D medical-image registration via steerable-kernel encoders coupled to non-equivariant decoders or closed-form solvers \cite{rezvani2026, billot2024equitrack}.
+Image registration is the task of applying a spatial transformation to one image (a target) to bring it into correspondence with another (an atlas).
+Among other applications, this is used in brain image processing to make comparisons across populations of images.
+Different spatial transformations have been used in both classical \cite{klein2009evaluation} and deep learning settings \cite{yang2017quicksilver, balakrishnan2019voxelmorph, hoffmann2021synthmorph}.
+We use a 12-parameter affine transformation in 3D.
+Equivariant networks have been used for feature matching in 2D bioimages \cite{wang2024rotir} and natural images \cite{bokman2022case}, and for 3D medical-image registration via steerable-kernel encoders coupled to non-equivariant decoders or closed-form solvers \cite{rezvani2026, billot2024equitrack}.
 To our knowledge, our work is the first to use equivariance throughout the network for end-to-end 3D affine regression.

-We use 3745 MRI images from the Alzheimer's Disease Neuroimaging Initiative, aligned to an International Consortium for Brain Mapping atlas \cite{fonov2009unbiased} using a standard pipeline described in \cite{puglisi2024enhancing}, and reampled to $80\times80\times90$ pixels.
-We split data into training, validation, and testing sets (approximately 80-10-10, ensuring no person is in more than one set).
-During training we apply a random affine transformation to each image and try to predict it by minimizing mean square error (MSE).
-When rotating or reflecting an image, we expect each column of the affine matrix to transform like a vector.